• Home

 Model / SKU 61826 (ASIN: B00LILH3V4) TS48SR4 (ASIN: B0DKFD5CVC) COH-514 (ASIN: B0D79HT2QH) MH540T (ASIN: B01BE8FVUK) DR-238 (ASIN: B077JM5PB9) CZQTV5M (ASIN: B07YBH9XVG)

-Heater type Outdoor propane patio heater (freestanding tower) Outdoor propane patio heater (pyramid tower style) Outdoor propane tabletop patio heater Portable outdoor propane tank-top heater Indoor / outdoor electric infrared radiant heater (zone / spot heating) Ceiling-mounted indoor electric radiant heater
+Heater type Outdoor propane patio heater Outdoor propane patio heater Portable outdoor propane patio heater Portable outdoor propane radiant heater Electric infrared radiant heater (indoor/outdoor zone heater) Ceiling-mounted indoor electric radiant space heater

 Dimensions (D × W × H) 32.12" × 32.12" × 91.3" 20.63" × 20.63" × 91.3" 12.4" × 16.34" × 25.2" 10.4" × 10.4" × 17.5" 35" × 8" × 4" 5.25" × 26.5" × 14.25"